ktalons/osticket-ticketdemo/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-## osTicket - Ticket Lifecycle: Intake Through Resolution ##
+## osTicket - Intake Through Resolution ##
 > This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
 In this demo, we will be creating tickets as end users.
-Observing all the ticket properties and responding to them as help desk professionals.
+Observing the main ticket properties and responding to them as help desk professionals.
  - 🔗 Admin & Agent Login Page: `http://localhost/osTicket/scp/login.php`
  - 🔗 End User's osTicket Page: `http://localhost/osTicket`
- - 🗒️ Video Demo shows all ticket lifecycles.  <br />
+ - 🗒️ Video demo shows all ticket lifecycles.  <br />
 ---

 ## Video Demonstration ##